 Start-ups are a strong part of Canada's innovation ecosystem.
-In cities such as Toronto, Vancouver, Montreal and Kitchener-Waterloo, the startup scene is thriving.
+In cities such as Toronto, Vancouver, Montreal and Kitchener-Waterloo, the start-up scene is thriving.
 But Canada struggles to catapult these into high-growth and large anchor firms.

-According to the latest report card from Innovation, Science and Economic Development Canada:
+According to the latest report card from Innovation, Science and Economic Development Canada:73 for firm-level technology absorption;

 - Measured by employment, 99.7% of firms are small or medium-sized, with just 0.3% classified as large; - Technology adoption hampers the competitiveness of many Canadian firms.
-Canadian firms ranked 22nd in the OECD for firm-level technology absorption;
+Canadian firms ranked 22nd in the OECD